andrewacashner/hearingfaithms/chapters/chapter-3.md

 multa veneratione ac timore accesserunt et adorarunt: tu idipsum non in praesepio, sed in altari cernens, majorem istis brabaris exhibe pietatem*."]
-This is the Christmas version of the central theological concept for Roman Catholics, Christ's presence in the sacraments.
+This is the Christmas version of the central theological concept for Roman
+Catholics: that the resurrected Christ made himself present and conferred his power and grace through the sacraments of the Church.
 As Leo the Great epitomized the theology, "that which was plainly visible in our Savior, passed into the sacraments \[or signs, or mysteries\]."
 [@Leo:SermonesPL, 398, Sermo II de Ascensione Domini:
 "Quod itaque redemptoris nostri conspicuum fuit, in sacramenta transiuit."]

+Anyone wishing to encounter the Christ-child, then, would find him on the altar in the Christ-Mass.
-All the auditory elements of the service, from the reading of Scripture to the singing of villancicos, could only point toward this physical sacramental encounter.
+All the auditory elements of the service, from the reading of Scripture to the singing of villancicos, could only point toward this sacramental encounter.
 But because of music's ability to work on the external sense of hearing and the internal faculties of the memory via the ethereal medium of the voice, devotional music could still play a special role for pious listeners---helping